inkVerb/VIP/501/Lesson-11.md

 *Note calling a method through its class works only if it is `static`*

-*Note lines 37 & 39 break the script because they call non-`static` methods as if they were static*
+*Note lines 45 & 47 break the script because they call non-`static` methods as if they were static*

-*Tip: comment lines 28-29 to see how calling static methods by class doesn't require any instantiated objects*

 | **B-13** ://